floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ## CMake + Emscripten

 Let's bake the build process into a cmake file.
-Create a CMakeLists.txt file into the `hello` project directory:
+Create a CMakeLists.txt file in the `hello` project directory:

 `CMakeLists.txt`
 ```cmake